Rnable

 INVENTOR AND ADVISOR

-Prof. Rotem Karni: Prof. Karni is the chair of the Biochemistry and Molecular Biology Department at the Hebrew University-Hadassah Medical School.
-He holds a Ph.D. in Biological Chemistry from the Hebrew University, Israel and completed postdoctoral training in RNA splicing regulation in the lab of Prof. Adrian Krainer at Cold Spring Harbor Laboratory, NY.
-Prof. Karni’s lab focuses on the role of RNA processing in human diseases, especially on cancer initiation and progression, and the development of technologies to modulate RNA processing as therapy for genetic diseases and cancer.
+Prof. Rotem Karni: Prof. Karni recently joined the Perelman School of Medicine at the University of Pennsylvania as an Associate Professor of Genetics.
+Before that, he was the Chair of the Biochemistry and Molecular Biology Department at the Hebrew University-Hadassah Medical School.
+Prof. Karni holds a Ph.D. in Biological Chemistry from the Hebrew University, Israel, and completed postdoctoral training in RNA splicing regulation in the lab of Prof. Adrian Krainer at Cold Spring Harbor Laboratory, NY.
+His lab focuses on the role of RNA processing in human diseases, particularly cancer initiation and progression, and on developing technologies to therapeutically modulate RNA processing in genetic diseases and cancer.

 Back to all Protfolio